vijaysakthi/JavaCollectionsExample/README.md

 # JavaCollectionsExample
-This repo is used to explain the core concepts of collections
+This repo is used to explain the Map concept of collections